14 Common Problems with Outdated Websites

 Where to Get Started

-You can eliminate many of these problems through a simple website redesign or a new site altogether.
+You can eliminate many problems through a simple website redesign or a new site altogether.
 Of course, the required action or remedy will depend on the state of your business website or online store.

 That should give you a better idea of what you must do to update or improve to fix problems with outdated websites!